programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 loader.load( 'models/png_sceneDRACO.glb', onLoadMap, undefined, function ( error ) {console.error( error );} );
 ```

 The next section explains how to plan out and design an interactive scene before building it.
-You do not have to attempt to draw the plan for this scene or game but viewing the scene mock-ups can help you understand what the different components in this lesson and provides an example of what you should do when you are designing your own scenes or games.
+You do not have to attempt to draw the plan for this scene or game but viewing the scene mock-ups can help you understand what are the different components in this lesson and provides an example of what you should do when you are designing your own scenes or games.

 ## Using Mock-ups to Plan a Scene or Game

 In Part 1 it was explained that scenes have a camera, light(s) and models and that the positions of these in 3D space are specified in the code.
 If you do not remember the 3 (x, y and z) axes (the red, green and blue arrows) in the [three.js editor](https://threejs.org/editor/), you may want to reopen it, or examine Figures 5-10 in Part 1.
 Part 1 utilised one model.
 With multiple models it is useful to draft out where components such as the camera, lights and models will be placed.
 You can do this with pen and paper and using grid or dotted paper can be useful.
 Additionally, you can mock-up views using whatever vector graphics software you are familiar with to create figures (Inkscape, Affinity Designer, Adobe Illustrator, Canva, or Powerpoint).

 When designing your own interactive scenes or games, draw the three different 2D views, the "front-view", "side-on view" and "birds-eye view".
 Figure 3 shows mock-up views for the game version of the scene that will be created in the second part of this lesson.
-Note that in the mock-ups that the scene x, y and z axes are clearly identified with their positive and negative directions indicated.
+Note that in the mock-ups the scene x, y and z axes are clearly identified with their positive and negative directions indicated.

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-03.png" alt="Scene mock-ups in z, x and y views." caption="Figure 3.
 Affinity Designer versions of the hand-drawn sketches for planning the game.
 Mock-ups of all 3 views are done, with rough coordinates and spacing for the scene assets (here the camera, light, the map, information panels and a key panel featuring 9 spheres, the jar/site positions, and the area in which the jars will randomly start in the game).
 Coordinates are x, y, z.
 Note that the light is off the scale in the y axis." %}